mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 These two rules form the basis of implementing a Kanban system: a pull-based flow system, which, in turn, allows teams to continually optimize how work flows through the system.

-Making the work visible will help address the first issue of projects feeling like they're stalling.
+Making the work visible, I believe, will help address the first issue of projects feeling like they're stalling.
 In the absence of a (Jira) ticket, or one that is in flight for weeks, it's hard to visualize progress or detect when we've uncovered hidden complexity.
 If we are continually visualizing the work and seeing it flow through the system, I hypothesize it'll help alleviate the feeling that projects feel stalled.
-And, moreover, if we do detect that tasks are stalled because of incidental complexity, it'll be readily visible and something we can proactively address, therein contributing to forward progression and momentum.
+And, moreover, if we do detect that tasks are legitimately stalled because of incidental complexity, it'll be readily visible and something we can proactively address, therein contributing to forward progression and momentum.
 It's a virtuous cycle!

 Kanban is more than just an improved visualization system, though.
 Kanban isn't Kanban without WIP limits.
 WIP limits mean we will intentionally limit starting new tasks until (enough) current tasks are completed.
 This swings the pendulum from optimizing for utilization (where everyone has "something to do" and isn't sitting idle or looking for work) to a focus on completing work.
 This clearly addresses the stalled-project problem we're trying to solve by focusing efforts on completing work, thereby contributing to forward progress and momentum.
 Another virtuous cycle!